DEGENERATIVE CONDITIONS OF THE KNEE

 Certain types of arthritis can be treated with arthroscopy, during which your orthopaedic surgeon will clean out the inside of your joint.
 This procedure will provide pain relief.
 Dr Pirjol conducts arthroscopic debridement and partial meniscectomies in the early stages of arthritis.

 - Total knee replacement

-In severe cases, your orthopaedic surgeon may recommend a total knee replacement. .
-Also known as arthroplasty, the knee replacement procedure involves replacing damaged cartilage and bone with prosthetic components.
-Prosthetic components used in knee replacement are made from a range of materials including metal, ceramic, and plastic.
-New technological advances in surgery mean that the procedure has long-term results.
+In severe cases, your orthopaedic surgeon may recommend a total knee replacement.
+Also known as an arthroplasty, the knee replacement procedure involves replacing damaged cartilage and bone with prosthetic components.
+Prosthetic components used in knee replacement are made from a range of materials, including metal and plastic.
+New technological advances in surgery mean that the procedure has good long-term results.

 Dr Pirjol works with patients to exhaust all non-operative treatments available for degenerative diseases before recommending surgery.